 This test assesses the listening, speaking, reading, and writing development of students who speak another language in their home.
 During the 2017-18 school year, school districts will be transitioning to a new assessment called the English Language Proficiency for California.
 This new assessment will only have three levels: Emerging, Bridging and Expanding.
-Please visit this website to learn more: http://www.cde.ca.gov/ta/tg/ep/
+Please visit this website website to learn more.